Degrassi: Next Class season 4: Production

 This season along with season 3 were renewed in April 2016.
 Production on the season officially began a month prior when casting calls for two new leads were released.
-Filming for season 3 & 4 were filmed simultaneously, which ended in August 2016.
+Filming for season 3 & 4 were filmed back-to-back, which ended in August 2016.
 The season premiered on July 3, 2017, on Family Channel's 'F2N' teen block, and streamed internationally on Netflix on July 7, 2017.
 On F2N, it will run for two weeks and use the telenovela format.
 Ahead of the premiere on F2N, Family Channel released all 10 episodes on June 30, 2017, on the Family Channel App at midnight.

 This season featured the first graduation for Degrassi: Next Class.
 Ten characters, the largest since Degrassi High, graduated in the finale of season four.
 These characters are: Deon "Tiny" Bell (Richard Walters), Grace Cardinal (Nikki Gould), Winston "Chewy" Chu (André Dae Kim), Jonah Haak (Ehren Kassam), Miles Hollingsworth III (Eric Osborne), Maya Matlin (Olivia Scriven), Tristan Milligan (Lyle Lettau), Goldi Nahir (Soma Bhatia), Zig Novak (Ricardo Hoyos) and Zoë Rivas (Ana Golja).
 The finale revealed that fellow senior Esme Song (Chelsea Clark) would not be graduating.